Uqaylid dynasty: Uqaylids of Mosul

 In 1089 or 1090 Ibrahim was summoned to the court of Malik Shah.
 When he arrived he was imprisoned and was kept close to Malik Shah's side.
 Mosul during this time was managed by the Seljuk governor Fakhr al-Dawla ibn Jahir.
 When Malik Shah died in 1092 a fight between Sharaf al-Dawla's sons Ali and Muhammad ensued.
 Ali was brought by his mother Safiyya to Mosul, but Muhammad attempted to take the city for himself.
 In a battle at Mosul he was defeated and forced to flee.
 Ibrahim, meanwhile, had been released by Malik Shah's widow so he returned to Mosul, and eventually convinced Safiyya to give up the city to him.

 Ibrahim managed to keep his renewed power for only a short time.
 The emir of Damascus, Tutush, demanded that he recognize him as sultan in the khutba and allow him passage through his territory.
 Ibrahim refused, prompting Tutush to move his army against him.
-The two sides met outside Mosul in April 1093, and in the ensuing battle he was defeated and captured by the Seljuk.
-Tutush had him executed before installing Ali and his mother Safiyya as his representatives in Mosul.
+The two sides met outside Mosul on 2 April 1093, and in the ensuing battle Ibrahim and his uncle were killed in a bloody battle.
+Tutush then installed Ali and his mother Safiyya as his representatives in Mosul.

 Muhammad b.
-Sharaf al-Daula continued to attempt gain Mosul.
+Sharaf al-Dawla continued to attempt gain Mosul.
 He recruited the Turkish commander Kerbogha and his brother Tuntash, but Kerbogha imprisoned him.
 He then attempted to take Mosul from Ali but failed.
 Kerbogha then executed Muhammad and tried again to take Mosul.
 As the siege continued, Ali decided to flee to the Mazyadids.
 Kerbogha eventually gained control of the city in late 1096 and became its amir, ending 'Uqaylid rule there.